masc-ucsc/docs/docs/pyrope/10-internals.md

 + If the node does type checks (`equals`, `does`) compute the outcome and perform copy propagation.
-The result of this step is that the compiler is effectively doing flow type inference.
+The result of this step is that the compiler is effectively doing flow-type inference.
 All the types must be resolved before.
   If the `equals`/`does` was in a `if` condition, the control is decided at compile time.

 + If the node is a loop (`for`/`while`) that has at least one iteration expand the loop.
-This is an iterative process becasue the loop exit condition may depend on the loop body or functions called inside.
+This is an iterative process because the loop exit condition may depend on the loop body or functions called inside.
 After the loop expansions, no `for`, `while`, `break`, `last`, `continue`, `cont` statement exists.

 + If the node is a function call, iterate over the possible polymorphic calls.
   Call the first call that is valid (input types).
 Call the function and pass all the input constants needed.
-This requires to specialize the function by input constants and types.
+This requires specializing the function by input constants and types.
 If no call matches a valid type trigger a compile error